What do I need to know before I travel?

 Recommendations for Travellers

-Your risk of catching flu will increase if you are in crowded places such as pilgrimages, festivals, cruises; or travelling through airports and other busy transport hubs.
+Your risk of catching flu will increase if you are passing through crowded places such as airports and other busy transport hubs, going on a cruise and/or attending events with large crowds of people, such as pilgrimages, festivals, or major sporting events.

 Vaccination